 The general requirements for a U.S. citizen partner are as follows:

 - Marriage application: This form should be obtained from the Vietnamese District Justice Office at the District People’s Committee and must be signed in front of the People’s Committee civil status official.
 It should be filled out by one person using one pen.
 While the fee is set differently by each locality, the approximate cost of a marriage application is 1 million VND and must be paid in cash when picking up the marriage certificate.
 (As of February 2021, in Hanoi and Ho Chi Minh City.)

 - Passport photo: One 3×4 cm photo of each partner attached to the marriage application.

 - U.S. citizen’s passport: One notarized copy, which can be obtained at a Vietnamese public notary.
-The certified copy must be authenticated at the Vietnamese External Relations Office.

 - Proof of address: If the U.S. citizen resides in Vietnam, the apartment building where the U.S. citizen resides should request proof of residency from the police.